 From that time forward, I wanted my future travels to include safe places as well as uncharted territory.
 Figuring out what falls into the category of an uncharted territory remains a work in progress.
 I’m still sorting out the fine details.
 While I understand the benefits of living outside my comfort zone, I’m not willing to partake in excessively risky behavior.
 For now, I’ll continue to mix the mundane with the unfamiliar.
 Periodically, I will write about some of my “first” experiences as well as ordinary places.

 I look forward to your feedback whenever I share one of my adventures.

-In the meantime, do you have a First Experience that you’d like to share?
+In the meantime, do you have a First Experience or a step out of your comfort zone that you’d like to share?

 Sandra Bornstein is a freelance travel and lifestyle writer.
 She shares her experiences and recommendations on this blog and on other websites.
 Check out Sandra’s second website, https://thetravelingbornsteins.com.